The most important things to know about the Federal Tax Credit

 As is the case with most history of IRS codes, the history of the federal solar tax incentive is quite tedious, therefore it shall be kept brief.

 The Solar ITC (Investment Tax Credit) was enacted in 2006.
 Since then it has gone through a series of revisions and extensions.
-In 2016, the Solar ITC was 30%, with the intention of being pared back periodically until it is eventually removed.
+In 2016, the Solar ITC was 30%, with the intention of being pared back periodically until August 2022 when the Inflation Reduction Act was passed by Congress which raised The Solar ITC back to 30% until 2032.

 How does it work?